 Use the Right Admin Surface

 Arcus separates organization-level controls from entity-level settings.
-This keeps company access, billing limits, and entity creation separate from daily operating settings like shipping, tax, users, products, and documents.
+This keeps company access, billing limits, and entity creation separate from daily operating settings like shipping, tax, users, products, and documents.- Organization Overview: review the current plan, usage, and enabled features.

 - Entities: create sandbox or production entities and deactivate or reactivate existing entities.